Alternatives for VA disability firms

 Important boundary

-Pete does not replace Westlaw, Practical Law, citators, or broad legal research tools.
-It focuses on the record workup layer inside VA disability practice.
+The VA disability operating layer does not replace Westlaw, Practical Law, citators, or broad legal research tools.

 Does Pete replace CoCounsel?

-No. Pete is not a legal research platform.
-Pete is built for VA disability record workup and case review.
+No. A VA disability operating layer and case review tool is different from a legal research platform.
 Many firms could use both types of tools.

 What does Pete do that a research assistant does not focus on?

-Pete keeps the C-file, notes, deadlines, Conditions, Evidence, Gaps, attorney decision points, and cited Outputs together in the case workspace.
+The C-file, notes, deadlines, Conditions, Evidence, Gaps, attorney decision points, and cited Outputs stay together in the case workspace.

 Is Pete giving legal advice?